 Medigap Plan C and Medigap Plan F in Florida

-- Issue-age rated: Premiums are based on your age when you join the plan and will only rise due to inflation.
+- Issue-age rated: The premium is based on your age when you join the plan, with costs only rising due to inflation.

 - Attained-age rated: Though premiums start low, they increase as your age does.
 Over time, this is the most expensive pricing method.

 - Community rated: These plans charge the same regardless of age and are often referred to as no-age rated plans.